 You really need a valid will once you own real property, and even more so once you have children.
 Say you and your spouse are killed in a car crash, and you die intestate.
-That term means, without a will.
+That term means without a will.
 Who will raise your children?
 Without a valid will, the courts will decide.
-The court will look for close relatives are willing to do the job.
-That might might lead to a fight amongst the relatives, where different ones want to raise your children.
-On the other hand, the court might appoint somebody you can’t stand – somebody who doesn’t share your values.
+The court will look for close relatives willing to do the job.
+That might might lead to a fight among the relatives, where different ones want to raise your children.
+Or the court might appoint somebody you can’t stand – somebody who doesn’t share your values.
 All of this gets taken care of when you have a will with guardianship provisions.
-The court will approve your named guardians, and that issue will be settled.
+The court will approve your named guardians (as long as there are no issues with them), and that issue will be settled.

-What other document do you need, and need right away, even if you’re at an early stage in life?
+What other document do you need, and need right away, no matter your stage in life?
 You need a living will.
 This is a document that directs what should be done if you become incapacitated – keep me alive or pull the plug.
 Remember Terry Schiavo?
 She is a very sad case in point.
 Terry had for years been in what’s called a persistent vegetative state.
 Her parents wanted her kept alive in hopes of a cure or a miracle.
 Her husband said she would not have wanted to remain alive under those circumstances.
 But there was no document!
 The case went to court, and eventually the court sided with her husband as her closest living relative.
 The plug was pulled, and Terry died.
 Bottom line: this the whole thing wouldn’t have happened if a living will have been in place.